 The BRV reference number is essential.
 Write it down on the first call.
 Every subsequent contact is faster and less distressing if you lead with this reference rather than explaining the situation from scratch.

 You don’t need everything to start.
 Barclays lets you notify them before you have all the documents.
 You can call with just the basic details and add documents later online or by post.
-There is no benefit to waiting until you have everything in order.

 Safe custody items.
 If Barclays was holding any documents, valuables, or items in safe custody for the deceased, you can arrange an inspection.
 Raise this when you call.